s076022/readme-is-hard/README.md

 #### Explanation of Foraging Island Macro:

+- Macro was made for [this method of foraging](https://youtu.be/ZPdeElnhB08)

 - Make sure the only 4 dirt blocks in range of the player are the ones to plant the tree on

 - Make sure the tree can grow naturally: